-Uni Senbei: Classic Japanese Sea Urchin Rice Crackers
+Uni Senbei: Classic Japanese Sea Urchin Rice Cracker

 Uni Senbei or Unisen

-Senbei is the most common type of rice crackers in Japan.
-They are made of non-glutinous “Uruchi” rice and traditionally flavored mainly with soy sauce or salt, but in modern times come in many varieties including Uni Senbei.
+Senbei is the most common type of Japanese rice cracker.
+It is made of non-glutinous “Uruchi” rice, brushed with soy sauce, or lightly salted.
+But in modern times, Senbei comes in many flavors, including Uni or sea urchin.

-Specifically, according to the ingredient list, the main ingredients of this Uni Senbei are non-glutinous Uruchi rice, sea urchin, sugar, mirin, Sake lees, salt, soy sauce, powdered sea urchin roe, and egg yolk.
+Specifically, based on the list pictured above, the main ingredients in this Uni Senbei are non-glutinous rice “Uruchi-Mai (うるち米)”, sea urchin, sugar, mirin, sake lees, salt, soy sauce, powdered sea urchin roe, and egg yolk.

 Where to Buy

-Uni Senbei is a casual, common snack food in Japan, so it is available in supermarkets and convenience stores around the country.
-By the way, I bought this product for about 110 yen (about 1 USD) at a 7 Eleven near my house.
+Uni Senbei is an inexpensive, casual snack available in supermarkets and convenience stores around the country.
+I bought this product for about 110 yen (about 1 USD) at a 7 Eleven near my house, by the way.